 Although the women studies curriculum has been in place since 1974, it was not until 1983 that the program was able to provide a major in women studies that was not independently-structured.
 Unfortunately, the degree was under the auspices of the American Studies Program.
 In the fall of 1995, the program began a new battle to have its own department with a stand-alone major without the American Studies designation.
 A new group of faculty, students and staff once again took up the challenge and began to organize for academic legitimacy, led by program directors Janet Jacobs and Alison Jaggar.
 After passing the litmus test to the voices of opposition, the program was finally granted its own major in spring of 1998 by the Colorado Commission on Higher Education.

-Today, the Women and Gender Studies Program, continues the tradition of its founding mothers and male allies.
+Today, the Department of Women and Gender Studies, continues the tradition of its founding mothers and male allies.
 This dynamic interdisciplinary program of study offers degrees and courses at the undergraduate and graduate levels.
 The faculty and curriculum have provided a visionary challenge to the academy’s traditional approach to education.
-Throughout the academic year, the Program sponsors a diverse range of events on campus in collaboration with other departments, a rigorous honors program, a speaker series that melds academic and community intellectuals, and an annual scholarship and awards luncheon.
+Throughout the academic year, the Department sponsors a diverse range of events on campus in collaboration with other departments, a rigorous honors program, a speaker series that melds academic and community intellectuals, and an annual scholarship and awards luncheon.